-…and what I mean by that is that many people begin life as an expat in Italy by living in Rome, but after they have explored the delights of the city and learned the Italian ways, they spread their wings and go on to make a more permanent home for themselves elsewhere in Italy, where the pace of life is perhaps even more laid back!
+Indeed, many people begin life as an expat in Italy by living in Rome, but after they have explored the delights of the city and learned the Italian ways, they spread their wings and go on to make a more permanent home for themselves elsewhere in Italy, where the pace of life is perhaps even more laid back.

 If you’re a newbie expat, looking for ‘life’ abroad – you could do far worse than consider Rome.
 You cannot find a city that feels more foreign, more European, more Italian!
 Therefore you will know that you’re abroad from the moment you step foot outside the airport building.